 In Raiders of the Lost Ark, he first meets Marion Ravenwood, an old flame who hates him.
 While she seems friendly at first, the audience experiences shock with Marion smashes an empty bottle over Indy's head.
 Is she a friend?
 Or an enemy?

 Then we meet Sallah, an Egyptian foreman who is helping the Nazis search for the lost ark.
 From the beginning he strikes us as an ally . . . but will he remain true to Indy?

-As you write your heroic journey, sketch out some encounters for your hero with three or four possible allies.
-In each, consider how you can make your hero uneasy.
-Rarely write a scene where an ally is 100% trustworthy.
-Rather, come up with reasons to keep your hero—and therefore your reader—on edge.
+As you write your heroic journey, sketch out some encounters for your hero.
+Consider how you can make your hero uneasy.
+Rarely write a scene where an ally is 100% trustworthy, and instead come up with reasons to keep your hero—and therefore your reader—on edge.